clivemiller/CollegeYear2/clive/secure_coding_analysis/notes/week_1/monday.notes.md

     - if the source is unsigned, propagates the value 0 to all high bits
   - sign extension
     - of the source is signed, propagates the sign bit to all high bits

+- narrowing
+  - when converting from a wider data type to a narrower type, the machine uses only one mechanism, truncation